mikamikem/Igor/Readme.md

 ## What is on the roadmap?

-- Planned Build Platforms: Linux, PS4, PSVita, Xbox One
+- Planned Build Platforms: PS4, PSVita, Xbox One
 - Planned Distribution: Dropbox

 ## How do I make it work for my SDK/plugin/platform/etc?